alstampe/Capstone---NLP-project/capstone report template.md

 ### Metrics

-As described in the capstone project proposal, the three parts of my project are all of a nature where sharp metrics
+As described in the capstone project proposal, the three parts of my project are all of a nature where sharp metrics are not always present.
+The individual tasks may produce some comparable values, but more important is the subjective opinion ie:

+'Is this a good topic extraction from the given book?'

+'Does the book similarity look sensible, given my knowledge of the books?'.

 Similarity - words

 Similarity - books